chaitanyakumarcodes/JSPL-Methane-Output/README.md

 # JSPL Methane Output Prediction

-A machine-learning solution for forecasting methane output from a coal-gasification plant at Jindal Stainless Power Limited (JSPL).
+A machine-learning solution for predicting methane output from a coal-gasification plant at Jindal Stainless Power Limited (JSPL).

 ---